 Discover the experience

-At the Musée ilnu de Mashteuiatsh (website in French only) get in touch with the unique history and age-old culture of the Pekuakamiulnuatsh, the only First Nation based in the Saguenay-Lac-Saint-Jean region.
+At the Musée ilnu de Mashteuiatsh (website in French only), get in touch with the unique history and age-old culture of the Pekuakamiulnuatsh, the only First Nation based in the Saguenay-Lac-Saint-Jean region.
 Through interactive exhibits and stimulating activities, the whole family can discover a rich and authentic heritage.

 Explore the permanent exhibition and let yourself be guided by the voices of Kukum (grandmother) and Mushum (grandfather).
 You’ll be invited to follow the rhythm of the seasons while learning about the traditions, skills and deep ties that bind this people to their ancestral territory, Nitassinan.
-The museum also hosts temporary exhibitions, theme days and forest tours in the summer.

 At Cuivres d’art Albert Gilles in Château-Richer, the story of a family’s passion is told through three fascinating exhibits, accessible free of charge, that look back at a century of craftsmanship.
 Immerse yourself in the mysterious atmosphere of a copper mine, discover the story of artisan Albert Gilles and his family and admire some of his most outstanding works of art.